pandoc-jp/pandoc-doc-ja/users-guide.rst

    pandoc chem.bib -s -f biblatex -t markdown pandoc chem.json -s -f csljson -t markdown

-``pandoc`` can also be used to produce CSL JSON bibliography from BibTeX, BibLaTeX, or markdown YAML:
+Indeed, ``pandoc`` can convert between any of these citation formats:

 ::

-   pandoc chem.bib -s -f biblatex -t csljson pandoc chem.yaml -s -f markdown -t csljson
+   pandoc chem.bib -s -f biblatex -t csljson pandoc chem.yaml -s -f markdown -t biblatex

 Running pandoc on a bibliography file with the ``--citeproc`` option will create a formatted bibliography in the format of your choice: